 Animal Care Professionals: Wildlife caretakers and conservation ambassadors, both in zoological institutions and around the world.

 National Zookeeper Week 2016 is July 17-23.
 This year NZKW will be highlighting the diversity of keepers and their contributions to global conservation efforts.
 For the most up to date information on NZKW and chapters across the country, visit AAZK on Facebook.
-To submit a highlight for an AAZK chapter, obtain a list of NZKW events/fundraiser ideas, or join the NZKW program team, please email the Program Manager at email@example.com.
+To submit a highlight for an AAZK chapter, obtain a list of NZKW events/fundraiser ideas, or join the NZKW program team, please email the ARC Chair at firstname.lastname@example.org.

 National Zookeeper Week’s Mission: